 Report on the Audit of the Standalone Financial Statements

-We have audited the standalone financial statements of AVT Natural Products Limited("the Company") which comprise the balance sheet as at 31 March 2019 and thestatement of Profit and Loss statement of changes in equity and statement of cash flowsfor the year then ended and notes to the financial statements including asummary of significant accounting policies and other explanatory information (hereinafterreferred to as "standalone financial statements").
+We have audited the standalone financial statements of AVT Natural Products Limited("the Company") which comprise the standalone balance sheet as at 31 March2020 and the standalone statement of Profit and Loss (including other comprehensiveincome) standalone statement of changes in equity and standalone statement of cash flowsfor the year then ended and notes to the standalone financial statements including asummary of significant accounting policies and other explanatory information (hereinafterreferred to as "standalone financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Companyas at 31 March 2020 the profit and other comprehensiveincome changes in equity and its cash flows for the year endedon that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (the Act') in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31 March 2020 the profit and other comprehensiveincome changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion

-We have determined the matter described below to be the key audit matter to becommunicated in our report.
+We have determined the matters described below to be the key audit matter to becommunicated in our report.

 Information Other than the Standalone Financial Statements and Auditors' Report Thereon